kaiosilveira/refactoring/README.md

 - [Change reference to value](https://github.com/kaiosilveira/change-reference-to-value-refactoring): Mutability is one of the most important aspects to be aware of in any software program.
 Ripple effects can cause hard-to-debug problems and flaky tests but, sometimes, they're exactly what we're expecting to happen.
 This refactoring helps in cases where we want our underlying objects (or data structures) to be immutable, therefore avoiding rippling side effects and leveraging the **[Value Object](https://github.com/kaiosilveira/poeaa-value-object)** pattern.

+- [Change value to reference](https://github.com/kaiosilveira/change-value-to-reference-refactoring): Mutability is one of the most important aspects to be aware of in any software program.
+Ripple effects can cause hard-to-debug problems and flaky tests but, sometimes, they're exactly what we're expecting to happen.
+This refactoring helps in cases where we want our underlying objects (or data structures) to be mutable, often by protecting them and providing a standard, centralized, and memory-efficient way of retrieving them.

 ## Appendix: Useful commands when cloning this codebase locally

 - fetch all submodules after cloning this repository for the first time in a machine: